ShaunMaher/KhadasVim/documentation/KhadasVimOSBuild.md

   initrd.img-${KERNELVERSION} -o boot-${KERNELVERSION}.img
 ```

+## Make a ROOTFS using an Ubuntu "base"
+This provides the slimmest root filesytem that is completely vanilla.
+No bells,
+no whistles.
+You do get a little more freedom with being able to follow
+Ubuntu's release schedule rather than waiting for Khadas to release their
+version.
+You also get to support yourself if Khadas stop providing up-top-date
+images.

+TODO

+## Use an existing ROOTFS: Provided by Khadas
+The Khadas images have a few extra goodies, such as making the Vim's red LED
+"breathe" and "pulse" depending on system load, etc.

+TODO

 ## Testing
 This step is not mandatory but if you find yourself making multiple attempts to
 get everything just right, you might find that moving your SD card between build